November 20, 2017

 We start with 2005, which was the first year of this blog's existence.
 I wrote about the Christianization of Thanksgiving.
-I have certainly been exposed to this in the form of having dinner with those who treat the holiday as if it was a Christian holiday, but I was spared most of this ridiculous in my own home.
+I have certainly been exposed to this in the form of having dinner with those who treat the holiday as if it was a Christian holiday, but I was spared most of this ridiculousness in my own home.

 In 2006, I wrote about how I have never considered Thanksgiving to be a religious holiday even though I've known several people who would disagree.
 I said that I was thankful for having a job I like most of the time, my growing comfort in identifying myself as an atheist, my optimism about the growth of freethought, and my wonderful readers.

 I sought to change things up a bit in 2007, describing myself as "content but not thankful."
 I said that I felt like "content" worked for me much more than "thankful" because it did not contain the implicit assumption that there must be an identifiable someone or something to thank.
 It wasn't that I didn't have people toward whom I felt thankful as much as it was that I felt "content" was a better way to describe my current status.
 This is still true today.

 In 2008, I wrote about how I was thankful for the atheist movement itself (I still believed there was one at the time).
 In any case, I remain thankful to all those who have worked so hard and continue to work so hard to establish and preserve the freedom from religion which I currently enjoy.